TheHyperEngineer/java-chat-app/README.md

 ## Coolest Features ⭐

-*   **True Word-by-Word Streaming:** The chat feels alive because answers appear one piece at a time, not all at once.
+*   **True Word-by-Word Streaming:** The chat feels alive because answers appear one piece at a time.
-*   **Super Smart Router:** The app knows when you're just chatting versus when you need a coding project built.
+*   **A Whole News Desk Team:** The app has a dedicated team of agents for creating news reports, tweets, and hashtags.
+*   **Super Fast Parallel Work:** The specialist agents all work at the same time, just like a real newsroom!
-*   **A Real Robot Team:** The agents work together, review each other's work, and even try again when they make mistakes!
+*   **Critique & Retry Loop:** The agents have a boss that checks their work and makes them try again if it's not perfect.
-*   **Super Resilient:** The app is built to not crash, even if the AI robots get confused and don't send back perfect messages.
-It knows how to handle mistakes gracefully.
+*   **Super Resilient:** The agents talk to each other in a simple way that doesn't break easily, making the whole factory very reliable.